Apply to an NU Credential Program – We’ll Be with You Every Step of the Way!

 - The candidate successfully completed a college or university level course that covered the principles and provisions of the US Constitution with a grade of “C” or better.
 (Examples include U.S. History 1600-1887 or American Government.)

-- The candidates passed an approve US Constitution examination offered by some County Office of Educations, college, or university.
+- The candidates passed an approved US Constitution examination through a college or university.

 Candidates should speak with a Credential Advisor for assistance in verifying completion of this requirement or for assistance.